defold/doc/docs/en/tutorials/runner.md

 At this point we should add physics collision for the ground:

-1. Open the "ground.collection" file.
+1. Open the *ground.collection* file.
 2. Add a new *Collision Object* component to a suitable game object.
 Since the ground script doesn't respond to collisions (all that logic is in the hero script) we can put it in any _stationary_ game object (the ground tile objects are not stationary so avoid those).
 One good candidate is the "controller" game object but you can make a separate object for it if you like.
 Right-click the game object and select <kbd>Add Component</kbd> and select *Collision Object*.
 3. Add a box shape by right-clicking the *Collision Object* component and selecting <kbd>Add Shape</kbd> and then *Box*.
 4. Use the *Move Tool* and the *Scale Tool* (<kbd>Scene ▸ Move Tool</kbd> and <kbd>Scene ▸ Scale Tool</kbd>) to make the box cover all ground tiles.